 Time stands still at Inle Lake in central Myanmar’s Shan Hills.
-KATIE ROBERTS explains why this stunning region deserves a place on your bucket list – and how to see it in style at a new resort.
+KATIE ROBERTS explains why this stunning region deserves a place on your bucket list.

-For years, my plan to visit Myanmar was thwarted by unforeseen events, so when I finally found myself standing on the tarmac at tiny Heho Airport with hubby Sean (and the kids safely with their grandparents), I was feeling very pleased with myself.
-Door-to-door, the journey took almost a day, but leaving urban Singapore at 8am and arriving at this rural lake by 4pm was utterly worth it.
+For years, my plan to visit Myanmar was thwarted by unforeseen events.
+So when I finally found myself standing on the tarmac at tiny Heho Airport with hubby Sean (and the kids safely with their grandparents), I was feeling very pleased with myself.
+Door-to-door, the journey took almost a day.
+But leaving urban Singapore at 8am and arriving at this rural lake by 4pm was utterly worth it.
 And the best bit?
-You can visit any time of the year – summer and winter are equally appealing and enjoyable.
+You can visit any time of the year – summer and winter are equally appealing.

-Inle Lake is home to tens of thousands of residents who, apart from having adopted boat engines and mobile phones, follow a traditional lifestyle.
+Inle Lake is home to tens of thousands of residents who follow a traditional lifestyle.
+(Apart from having adopted boat engines and mobile phones, that is!)
 Being 22km from north to south and 12km from east to west, the lake can really only be explored by boat, and preferably one with a motor rather than oars, although the latter is of course more relaxing – for the passenger, anyway.
 Life on the lake is mellow and uncontrived.

-There’s much to see on a one-day trip around Inle Lake, including the Intha fishermen who have traditionally rowed their wooden canoes with one leg wrapped around the oar to leave their hands free for fishing and managing their conical fishing nets.
-An image of one of these men, backlit by a glorious sunrise, has made the region justifiably famous, and is just as impressive to see in person.
+There’s much to see on a one-day trip around Inle Lake.
+Highlights include the Intha fishermen who traditionally row their wooden canoes with one leg wrapped around the oar to leave their hands free for fishing and managing their conical fishing nets.
+The image of one of these men, backlit by a glorious sunrise, is justifiably famous.
+And it’s just as impressive to see in person.

 Our itinerary included a look at the floating gardens, a term that fails to evoke the huge scale of the thousands of acres of tomatoes, chillies and flowers that seemingly float on the lake surface.
 These gardens are an important source of food and income; mud is dredged from the bottom of the lake and piled onto bamboo sticks that are lashed together to form a bed thick enough to support trellises.
 While the long-term sustainability of this agricultural practice is in question, it’s an impressive sight, especially when villagers row in and out between the lines of plants to harvest their crops.